A Geometric Task-Space Port-Hamiltonian Formulation for Redundant Manipulators: IDA-PBC design for task equilibrium assignment and impedance shaping

-The resulting stabilizing control law (\ref{eq:IDAPBC})-(\ref{eq:dampninginj}) therefore consists of three distinct components, each associated with a clear energetic interpretation: \begin{itemize} \item \textit{Energy Shaping:} The term $-\bar{J}^{-\top} (\partial_q V_c(q))$ shapes the $\bar{\bar{H}}$ in a way to have the minimum at $z^*=(q^*,0,0)$. \item \textit{Energy Routing:} The second term modifies the interconnection matrix in the momenta dynamics.
-This term, whose design completely relies on the presented model, redistributes energy between the task and null-space ports in a power-preserving way, i.e., not contributing to the total power balance $\dot{\bar{\bar{H}}}$. \item \textit{Damping Injection:} The last term introduces the dissipative effect required to asymptotically stabilize the equilibrium. \end{itemize}
+The resulting stabilizing control law (\ref{eq:IDAPBC}) therefore consists of three distinct components: \textbf{(i)} \textit{Energy Shaping:} The term $-\bar{J}^{-\top} (\partial_q V_c(q))$ shapes the $H_{\textrm{cl}}$ in a way to have the minimum at $z^*=(q^*,0,0)$; \textbf{(ii)} \textit{Energy Routing:} The second term modifies the interconnection matrix in the momenta dynamics.
+This term, whose design completely relies on the presented model, redistributes energy between the task and null-space ports in a power-preserving way, i.e., not contributing to the total power balance $\dot{H}_{\textrm{cl}}$; \textbf{(iii)} \textit{Damping Injection:} The last term introduces the dissipative effect required to asymptotically stabilize the equilibrium.

-At this point we take advantage of the redundancy in the manipulator to perform an impedance shaping step, beyond the just described stabilization.
-The goal is to display how the IDA-PBC control parameters influence the effective impedance parameters seen at the task port around the task equilibrium $x^*$.
-The impedance dynamics of interest for this task is represented by the closed-loop task momentum dynamics $\pi$ (the second equation in (\ref{extpH})) when an external force acting at the end effector $F_{ext}\in \mathcal{X}^*$ is accounted in the model.
+At this point we perform an impedance shaping step, beyond the just described stabilization.
 First we fix the energy routing component by choosing $\bar{G}_{11}=0$ and $\bar{G}_{12}=0$ in (\ref{eq:IDAPBC}) to simplify the impedance dynamics without compromising the stabilization.
-At this point, since this external interaction enters the torque space as $J^{\top} F_{ext}$, it is easy to show that the closed-loop task momentum dynamics results in:
+Since this external interaction enters the torque space as $J^{\top} F_{ext}$, it is easy to show that the closed-loop task momentum dynamics results in:

 Using $\pi=\Lambda_t \dot{x}$, its time differentiation $ \dot \pi = \dot \Lambda_t \dot x+ \Lambda_t \ddot{x}$, we can rewrite \eqref{eq_task_ida} as: